May 17, 2021

 Remember, while you may love your employer, the insurance company will only see opportunities where they can save money and try to deny your workers’ compensation claim.
 However, you don’t have to take no for an answer.
 Ensure you have a workers’ compensation attorney on your side who will fight for your maximum benefits.

 Our Team Will Fight for You

 One of our most recent settlements involved a woman who was assaulted and robbed at gunpoint while on the job and was hit in the face with the gun.
 She experienced significant facial and mouth injuries, as well as lasting post-traumatic stress disorder (PTSD) symptoms.
-The team at The Law Offices of Nathaniel F. Hansford, LLC was able to secure a $112,500 settlement on her behalf for the physical and mental trauma she experienced.
+The team at Hansford McDaniel LLC was able to secure a $112,500 settlement on her behalf for the physical and mental trauma she experienced.

 If you’ve experienced an assault or another traumatizing ordeal related to criminal activity, you may be entitled to file a workers’ compensation claim in order to receive benefits for what you have been through.
 Our Atlanta workers’ compensation attorneys are committed to helping you recover the right way while giving your case the individual attention that you deserve.

 Contact our team at (770) 741-2825 to get started with your free, confidential case evaluation.